Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 All three portages (Have a Smoke between Shelley and Keats, Spit Rock Falls between Keats and Chatterton, and Chatterton Falls between Shelley and Chatterton) were well traveled and were reasonably easy to walk, with the exception of Split Rocks Falls portage.
-It one started with a steep climb that led to a boulder field.
+It started with a steep climb that led to a few boulders.
 The boulders were 3 to 5 feet high with a gap between each so that we had to balance on boulder and take a giant step to the next.
 Our loads made that extra exiting.
 But it was well traveled and was otherwise straight-forward.

 <!-- The "NRCAN" maps shows that Have a Smoke does not go around Snake Falls but around an obstacle to the north of Garmin's "Canadian Topo" shows that Have a Smoke is around Snake Falls.
 Here, I prefer NRCAN.
 But I think the picture, below, is likely of that fall.